Marines, Val-d'Oise

 Marines ([maʁin]) is a commune in the Val-d'Oise department in Île-de-France in northern France.

+Population

 Twinning

 Marines has been twinned with the town of Kington in England since 1979.
 The two places are of a similar population.
 In Marines there is a residential side-street called "Place Kington", whilst in Kington there is a covered space by the market hall called "Place-de-Marines".